hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Remove reference to `caption` as you don't have it defined in your view.

 [17:38:13](#3N-rzqmzg03yrSla5cyjN_b17d_bHDN8hTXKZ0RSUuA) <GiuseppeChillemi (GiuseppeChillemi)>:
-I don't even know what is a `caption` Ì†ΩÌ∏â
+I don't even know what is a `caption` üòâ

 [17:38:39](#jPEtN4Ylb9rhOy0EcPpwRGgJSooMtwp9BiUpuuFYC1Q) <toomasv>:
 Find it in `try-table.red` :)